MehmetAnilIrfanoglu/React_Crud/README.md

 ### `npm run dev`

-It allows to run React and Json Server at the same time Runs the app in the development mode.\
+It allows to run React and Json Server at the same time.\
+Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.